 Though the Committee on Gender, the Pan-African Parliament collaborated with African Disability Alliance to organize regional consultative meetings on the Draft Model Disability Law.
 The consultative meeting for West and Central African Dakar, Senegal took place on 26 - 27 September, while the consultation for Southern Africa was held in Midrand, South Africa on 30 September - 1 October 2019.
-The event brought together Members of the Pan-African Parliament drawn from the Committee on Gender and People with Disability, the Committee on Health and Social Affairs and the Committee on Rules, Representatives of the Governments, the African Union Commission, Regional Economic Communities (RECs); Pan-African Federations of the Disabled (PAFD), Civil Society Organizations working on the issue of disability, National Human Rights Institutions including, human rights activists, Model Law, to ensure that the final Model Disability Law reflects the aspirations of the peoples of Africa.
+The event brought together Members of the Pan-African Parliament drawn from the Committee on Gender and People with Disability, the Committee on Health and Social Affairs and the Committee on Rules; Representatives of the Governments, the African Union Commission, Regional Economic Communities (RECs); Pan-African Federations of the Disabled (PAFD); Civil Society Organizations working on the issue of disability; National Human Rights Institutions including, human rights activists, youth leaders; academics and the media to facilitate and obtain their feedback on the draft Model Law, to ensure that the final Model Disability Law reflects the aspirations of the peoples of Africa.